Thinkific Review – Is This The Best Online Course Platform?

 1. Teachable

 Teachable is a popular alternative with comparable features to Thinkific.
-They offer courses, coaching products and digital downloads as core products that creators can earn money selling.
-There is no native community feature but an integration to Circle is available on all paid plans.
+They offer courses, coaching products for sale, digital downloads, and native community features.

-You can start with a free account but there is no free trial for paid plans.
+You can start free with a 7-day free trial for paid plans.

 2. Kajabi